telwoo/final-project/New_README.md

 - Although there are only 8 clarity categories, one could bin together the two lowest frequency clarities, I1 (1.4%) and IF (3.3%), not with each other, but with their nearest clarity category.
 That is, bin I1 and SI2 (17.0%), and bin IF and VVS1 (6.8%).

 ### Description of how data was split into training and testing sets
+- **TODO**
+- The data was split into training and testing sets.
+Explain tr/te purpose.
+Explain train_test_split().
+Need to use that argument that accounts for unbalanced value distribution in features.
+- Explain StandardScaler().

 ### Explanation of model choice, including limitations and benefits